ebrar01/reference-website/README.md

     - aria labels ; These are the descriptions for the links that used in the webpage.
     - image alternative texts ; This elements are for an explanation for the photos or images.
 This can be for if the photo is not uploading or someone who can not see the image.

+8. What is CSS and how can we implement CSS to our html file (write a proper explanation with the code required to attach a CSS file inside html file)
+- CSS is Cascading Style Sheets is the language to control the appearance of our HTML pages.
+You need to create a css folder.
+And a css file into that css folder.
+The extension needs to be .css.
+After you create it, you need to link your css file to the html page.
+You need to put it under the "head" element, with using the "link" element.
+The proper way to do it is `<link rel="stylesheet" href="css/style.css">`.